FIVE STEP METHOD

 2.4 - Why is this here, what is the theological significance of the text?

-Remember also to ask questions, Christianity is not a faith for the intellectually challenged and our God is not a God who acts in a manner that is beyond our ability to understand, though He often acts in ways that are beyond our capacity to understand.
-We can ask questions of all that we read in the Bible and expect reasonable answers that we are able to understand and that are consistent with teachings elsewhere in the Bible.
+Remember also to ask questions, Christianity is not a faith for the intellectually challenged and our God is not a God who works in a manner that is beyond our ability to understand, though He often acts in ways that are beyond our capacity to understand.
+We can ask questions of all that we read in the Bible and expect reasonable answers that we can understand and that are consistent with teachings elsewhere in the Bible.

 Some general principles of interpretation are: